 Code.org and the STEM Action Center partner to provide computer science professional learning for teachers in the state of Utah.
 No previous experience is required to participate!

 Computer Science Discoveries

 Computer Science Discoveries (CSD) is an introductory course, recommended for grades 6-10.
-The class is designed to be taught as a semester or full year course.
-There is a 5-day summer workshop and two single-day workshops throughout the school year.
+The class is designed to be taught as a semester or full-year course.
+There are a 5-day summer workshop and two single-day workshops throughout the school year.

 - School year workshop dates for CSD: TBD